wompking/carminiteblocks/README.md

 The first functional block added by the Carminite Blocks datapack is the **Encased Smoker**. [*(figure 7)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-7) When supplied with a redstone input, it opens over the course of three seconds, and then begins emitting blinding smoke. [*(figure 8)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-8)

-When placed, the Smoker requires one block of empty air space above it to function; if this space is available, the Smoker will then prevent blocks from being placed inside this space.

 The **Encased Fire Jet** [*(figure 9)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-9) works similarly, but instead produces a column of flame instead of smoke. [*(figure 10)*](https://github.com/wompking/carminiteblocks/blob/master/README.md#figure-10)

 ## Reappearing Block / Controller